 Dedicated Multi-Purpose Arts, Culture, Heritage & Youth Centre ✴︎ Dedicated Multi-Purpose Arts, Culture, Heritage & Youth Centre for All ✴︎

-We represent local arts, culture and heritage groups.
+We represent local arts, culture, youth and heritage groups.

-We care about our community and want to ensure that there are facilities to support our arts and cultural activities, as well as the interests of our growing population.
+We care about our community and want to ensure that there are facilities to support our growing youth population as well as arts and cultural activities for all residents.

 We believe we should have a dedicated youth centre for our large teen population.